Mishkanian/Mission-to-Mars/README.md

 ## Updating the Web App

-Adding Bootstrap 3 compoents, such as the code below, allowed the four Mars hemisphere images to be displayed side-by-side on Desktop browsers, instead of a line.
+Adding Bootstrap 3 components, such as the code below, allowed the four Mars hemisphere images to be displayed side-by-side on Desktop browsers, instead of a line.
 This allows users to see all four images at once.
 ```html
  <div class="col-md-3">
 ```